 How Does Peer-to-Peer File Sharing Work?

-Peer-to-peer (P2P) file-sharing enables computers’ compatible P2P programs to join together and form networks.
-Then, users can share digital files directly with other computers on the newly created network.2 Virtually anyone can join a P2P network by installing particular software, so millions of computers can be connected at one time and share audio, video, images, and games.
+Peer-to-peer (P2P) file-sharing creates a network where every computer is both a client and a server.2 Then, users can share digital files directly with other computers on the newly created network.
+Virtually anyone can join a P2P network by installing particular software.
+That means millions of computers can be connected to share audio, video, images, and games.

 Torrenting is a fast and easy way to share huge files.
 Furthermore, when we’re talking about huge files, we typically mean music, videos, and high-quality photos, aka the type of content that is most shareable.
 Another plus is that users can share content from other countries that they might not have access to through a streaming service.